speedcitytech/LITA-HUB/README.md

 WHERE CONDITION = TRUE

 ### Data Visualization
+---
+The visualizations folder features graphical representations of revenue data, such as bar charts and pie charts, to facilitate easier understanding of revenue distribution among regions.

 Row Labels	Sum of Revenue 			Row Labels	Sum of Units Sold North Central	6,489,332,640			North Central	18,635